fritzo/hstar-z3/README.md

 Our synthesis approach is:
 - Input a program sketch and a set of constraints.
-- Explore a space of linear normal forms refining the sketch.
+- Explore a space of affine normal forms refining the sketch.
 - Narrow down the space of programs by checking constraints, using Z3 to weakly check satisfiability.
 - Within the feasible search space, use CEGIS (Counterexample-Guided Inductive